-Unlike residential bridging loans that are straightforward, bridging loans for commercial purposes are slightly more complicated.
+Unlike straightforward residential bridging loans, bridging loans for commercial purposes are slightly more complicated.

-As with residential loans, bridging loans in the commercial context are taken out for various purposes, including – as stated above – enabling first-time landlords to skirt the requirement of minimum annual income demanded of more experienced property managers.
+As with residential loans, bridging loans in a commercial context are taken out for various purposes, including – as stated above – enabling first-time landlords to skirt the minimum annual income demanded by more experienced property managers.

-A first-time landlord is about to make his initial foray into renting out flats, but can’t get started because most lenders demand proof of an annual minimum income of £25,000 – which, being a total neophyte to the business, he doesn’t have.
+A first-time landlord is about to make his initial foray into renting out flats.
+Still, he can’t get started because most lenders demand proof of an annual minimum income of £25,000 – which, being a total neophyte to the business, he doesn’t have.

-The would-be landlord is referred to a company specialising in commercial bridging loans for those handling investment and income property.
+The would-be landlord is a company specialising in commercial bridging loans for those handling investment and income property.

 The company went over his projected rent and noted that what he stood to earn was more than enough to repay the loan over a twelve-month period.
-The company waived the annual income requirement and loaned 80 per cent of the required amount.
+The company waived the annual income requirement and loaned 80% of the required amount.